microsoft/PowerToys/README.md

 - Stability
 - Quality
 - Localization
+- OOBE

-### PowerToys 2020 roadmap
+### PowerToys 2020 & 2021 roadmap

-Our roadmap for all the [goals and utilities for 2020 detailed over here in the wiki][v1].
+Our roadmap for all the [goals and utilities for 2020 detailed over here in the wiki][roadmap].

 ## Developer Guidance